dem42/algo-raptor/README.md

 * To use the dynamic version with a `node.js` instanc running on your machine use `vagrant` and `virutal-box`.
 Have a look at the instructions below.

-How do I run it locally
+How do I run it locally?
 -----------------------
 Download `vagrant` and `virtual box` and run